 TRADE: Detroit trades Brendan Smith to the New York Rangers for a 2017 third-round pick (Zach Gallant) and a 2018 second-round pick (Jonatan Berggren).

 ANALYSIS: So far, so good.
 After a promising start to his career, Smith never developed into a top-four defenseman that Detroit had envisioned.
-Instead of committing nearly $4 million per year to a depth player, the Red Wings traded him for two solid picks.
-Berggren (No. 4-ranked prospect) alone would have a nice return for Smith, who would be buried in the minors the following season after re-signing with the Rangers that offseason.
+Instead of committing nearly $4 million per year to a depth player, the Red Wings traded him for two picks.
+Berggren (No. 5-ranked prospect) alone would have a nice return for Smith, who spent time in the minors the following season after re-signing with the Rangers that offseason and is now skating as a forward.

 Vanek Visits the Sunshine State

-TRADE: Detroit trades Thomas Vanek to Florida for Dylan McIlrath and a 2017 third-round pick (Kasper Kotkansalo).
+TRADE: Detroit trades Thomas Vanek to the Florida Panthers for Dylan McIlrath and a 2017 third-round pick (Kasper Kotkansalo).

 ANALYSIS: Considering the returns for Jurco and Smith, it was puzzling to see Vanek traded for an AHL defenseman and a third-rounder.
 The reality is that this was the best offer Holland received for the rental forward despite his impressive season to that point (38 points in 48 games).
-Hopefully Kotkansalo (No. 18-ranked prospect) can develop into a defensive-minded NHLer after a few more seasons at Boston University and swing this trade more in Detroit’s favor.
+Hopefully Kotkansalo can develop into a defensive-minded NHLer and swing this trade more in Detroit’s favor.

 Ott Shipped to Montreal

-TRADE: Detroit trades Steve Ott to Montreal for a 2018 sixth-round pick (Tim Berni).
+TRADE: Detroit trades Steve Ott to the Montreal Canadiens for a 2018 sixth-round pick (Tim Berni).

 ANALYSIS: A valuable presence in the locker room, Ott was a nice rental for the Red Wings.
-The draft pick acquired for the veteran forward was later flipped to Columbus at the 2018 NHL Draft for a fifth-rounder next year.
-Essentially acquiring a fifth-round pick for 11 games of Ott—who’s now an assistant coach with the Blues—was a shrewd move by Holland.
+The draft pick acquired for the veteran forward was later flipped to the Columbus Blue Jackets at the 2018 NHL Draft for a fifth-rounder in 2019.
+That fifth was then traded to Buffalo for 2020 sixth- and seventh-round selections.
+Essentially acquiring Gustav Berglund and Carter Gylander for 11 games of Ott—who’s now an assistant coach with the St. Louis Blues—was a shrewd move by Holland.

-TRADE: Detroit trades a conditional 2018 seventh-round pick (not exercised) to Calgary for Tom McCollum.
+TRADE: Detroit trades a conditional 2018 seventh-round pick (not exercised) to the Calgary Flames for Tom McCollum.

 ANALYSIS: McCollum never appeared in a game for the Red Wings this past season, so Detroit didn’t need to send any compensation to the Flames.
 In Grand Rapids, the veteran netminder helped the Griffins reach the playoffs after starter Jared Coreau was called up to Hockeytown.